 |Potato salad is . . . less potato salad||Potatoes are . . . fewer potatoes|

-Time, money, distance, and weight are often listed as exceptions to the traditional “can you count it” rule because they take “less,” but when you use the “singular or plural” rule, time, money, distance, and weight all fall in line.
-Although a thousand dollars is certainly countable—a bank teller will do it for you gladly—we routinely ignore that fact and think of them as singular amounts:
+Time, money, distance, and weight are often listed as exceptions to the traditional “can you count it” rule because you can count them, but they take “less”; and when you use the “singular or plural” rule, time, money, distance, and weight all fall in line.
+They aren’t exceptions anymore; they fit into the rule.
+For example, although a thousand dollars is certainly countable — a bank teller will do it for you gladly — we routinely ignore that fact and think of it as a singular amount.
+We don’t care about each individual dollar; we care about the singular total, as we do with each of the other items in these categories:

 - He believes $1,000 is a lot of money.